 Always set the parking brake fully and make sure the gearshift is latched in P (Park).
-Turn off the ignition whenever you leave your vehicle.
+Turn the ignition to the LOCK position and remove the key whenever you leave your vehicle.

 The parking brake is not recommended to stop a moving vehicle.
 However, if the normal brakes fail, the parking brake can be used to stop your vehicle in an emergency.
 Since the parking brake applies only the rear brakes, the vehicle's stopping distance will increase greatly and the handling of your vehicle will be adversely affected.